OCTRI/fhir2hpo/README.md

 The conversion as a whole may fail if LOINCs are not annotated by the library.
 Assuming conversion is possible, three different methods are attempted.
 These will proceed regardless of the success or failure of previous methods.

 1. Interpretation: Look for an interpretation code for the LOINC that can be mapped to an HPO Term.
-2. Value Quantity and Reference Range: Determine whether the value is low, high, or within range and map to an Hpo Term
+2. Value Quantity and Reference Range: Look for a reference range provided by the observation, and determine whether the value is low, high, or within range and map to an Hpo Term
 3. Value String: Look for a Value String that can be interpreted seeking common terms like "positive", "negative", etc.

 It is possible, though rare, that the HpoTerm for one method will not match the term for another.
 In this case, all terms are returned in the result, and the consumer can decide how to handle.